HadasShor/hadassimProject_Hadas_Shor/README.md

 ### Design Decisions & Assumptions

 - **Teacher-Centric Logic**: The teacher’s last known location serves as the anchor point for all distance calculations.
 If no location is available, alerts cannot be generated.
-- **3 km Threshold**: Defined based on typical school safety guidelines for supervised trips.
+- **3 km Threshold**:The 3 km threshold follows the assignment requirement.
 - **Performance Optimization**: Distance calculations are handled on the backend to ensure a smooth and responsive map interface.